Oxycontin Laws in Michigan

 Penalty for Use of Oxycontin:

-Oxycontin use is a misdemeanor drug crime in Michigan and if you are convicted of using Oxycontin, you could go to jail for up to one year, pay a fine of up to $2,000, or both.
+In Michigan, Oxycontin use is a misdemeanor drug crime.
+If convicted, you may face jail time of up to one year, or pay a fine of up to $2,000, or both.

 Penalty for Possession of Oxycontin:

 Possession of Oxycontin is a more serious offense and is treated as a felony drug crime in Michigan.
-The duration of potential prison time and fines depends on how much Oxycontin is in illegal possession.
+The amount of prison time and fines depends on how much Oxycontin is in illegal possession.
 If you illegally possess:

-- If you illegally possessed less than 50 grams of Oxycontin, you could go to prison for up to four years, pay a fine of up to $25,000, or both.
+- Less than 50 grams of Oxycontin, you may face up to four years of prison time, or a fine of up to $25,000, or both.

 Penalty for Manufacturing or Delivering Oxycontin:

-Manufacturing, creating, delivering, and possessing with the intent to manufacture, create, or deliver Oxycontin are all felony drug crimes in Michigan.
-The sentences for these crimes also depend on the amount of illegal Oxycontin involved:
+Manufacturing, creating, delivering, or possessing with the intent to manufacture, create, or deliver Oxycontin are all felony drug crimes in Michigan.
+The amount of prison time and fines depends on how much Oxycontin is involved:

-- If it was less than 50 grams of Oxycontin, you could go to prison for up to 20 years, pay a fine of up to $25,000, or both.
+- Less than 50 grams of Oxycontin could result in up to 20 years of prison time, or a fine of up to $25,000, or both.